nikhilpanchal/pofana/docs/Calculators.md

 daily returns is a 2-D array of hardcoded returns of `[100, 101, 0.08, 0.009193]` indexed
 across a date range.

-So what you get back, is an array of double arrays.
+So what you get back, is an array of type double arrays.
 The index of the overall array is the day number that has the start value as 1, and the end value as difference in days between the start and end dates.